Colorado Spirit helped Larimer County residents manage and cope with changes from the COVID-19 pandemic

-The Colorado Spirit support line provides a safe, anonymous outlet for those who may be experiencing a number of emotions due to the effects of the pandemic.
-Trained counselors are here to talk to people of all ages who may be experiencing anxiety, depression, hopelessness, worry or even cabin-fever at levels they never have before.
-People may not be at the crisis level but are feeling like they need someone to talk to and help them work through this extremely difficult time.
+The Colorado Spirit support line provided a safe, anonymous outlet for those who experiencing a number of emotions due to the effects of the pandemic.
+Trained counselors were available to talk to people of all ages experiencing anxiety, depression, hopelessness, worry or even cabin-fever.

-Colorado Spirit is funded through the Federal Emergency Management Agency (FEMA) with oversight by the Colorado Department of Public Health and Environment (CDPHE).
+Colorado Spirit was funded through the Federal Emergency Management Agency (FEMA) with oversight by the Colorado Department of Public Health and Environment (CDPHE).